-- Consulting fees of \$0 (2020: \$78,500) were incurred with XMN Inc, a director related entity of Mr Southard. - On 1 July 2020 the Company entered into a lease agreement for a property at 107 Rundle St, Kent Town, South Australia with a company controlled by Mr Victor Previn.
+• On 1 July 2020 the Company entered into a lease agreement for a property at 107 Rundle St, Kent Town, South Australia with a company controlled by Mr Victor Previn.
 The terms of the lease are in line with similar properties in the area.
-Total payments made pursuant to the lease agreement during the year ended 30 June 2021 were \$82,500 including GST. - In February 2021 the Company entered into a consulting agreement for engineering services with Mr Nicholas Previn, a son of Mr Victor Previn.
+Total payments made pursuant to the lease agreement during the year ended 30 June 2022 were \$84,150 including GST (2021: \$82,500).

+- In February 2021 the Company entered into a consulting agreement for engineering services with Mr Nicholas Previn, a son of Mr Victor Previn.
 The services are being provided at commercial rates.
-Total payments made pursuant to the agreement during the year ended 30 June 2021 were \$24,832.50. - Consulting fees \$164,292 (2020:\$187,500) were incurred with Tom Spurling, who was appointed as a Director of Nova Eye Medical Limited on 31 August 2020. - Amounts payable to directors/related parties (related to remuneration paid in arrears):
+Total payments made pursuant to the agreement during the year ended 30 June 2022 were \$123,427 including GST (2021: \$24,832). - Director fees are paid on a monthly basis in arrears and all superannuation expenses were paid up to and including 30 June 2022 prior to the end of the period.